 The club holds “Development Galas” at Daventry so that the children can gain experience swimming under race conditions.
 This will enable swimmers to gain times for each stroke and get used to competition rules.
 Twice a year the Dolphins hold their formal competitions for the club shields and trophies.
-The Sprint Championships usually run in late Spring / early Summer and since 2010 the Main Club Championships are held in September.
+The Sprint Championships usually run in late Spring / early Summer and since 2010 the Main Club Championships are held between September-December.
 To determine the overall age group winner(s), the points scoring is as follows: 6pts for 1st place through to 1 point for 6th place, the swimmer with the highest points tally is the winner.
 If swimmers are equal on points, then it goes on count back to see who had the more higher placings than the other.
 If after that it is equal, the trophy is then shared.
 There is a separate set of shields / trophies for each Championship competition.
 Every competitor receives a certificate of participation; the top 3 placed swimmers in each age-group are awarded a trophy to keep.
 For those swimmers who win events they will be presented with a perpetual club shield / trophy which they are able to keep for a year.
 Swimmers are asked to return the perpetual trophy / shield the following year in a clean condition, with their name and year engraved on the trophy / shield ready for the next winner.

 In most galas, the children generally swim against others in their own age group but sometimes (as in Club Championships events) in a 2-year age band.
 This may not be the same as the heat they actually swam in.
 The “age” of the swimmer is the age they are as at 31st December in any given year.
 Some competitions may still be AGE on DAY; OR of the last day of a Competition, for example, such as the County Championships or a Team League competition) If you are unsure about what your child should be entered for in a Club or Open meet event please ask their squad coach.
 The best way to do this is to speak with your child’s coach at the END of a session or email the Coach / Secretary who will gladly respond to you.
 The age group is given by a letter.
 8s and under are age group A, 10s and under are age group B, 12s and under are age group C etc.